-Each week, I post a writing tip on my blog.
+I post writing tips on my blog on a regular basis.
 They are all listed below.
 Also available on this site are posts on the writing process (signalled by the fountain pen icon), How to… articles offering you writing tools and short videos on a writing topic that is close to my heart.

 Who is your best friend?
 Answer: your keyboard’s Ctrl + F: a harsh reminder of the many unnecessary repetitions of adverbs, adjectives, expressions, etc. There’s nothing like removing more than 50 times the same word from a text to be cured from using it ever again.
 I got to learn about my writing tics and correct them that way.
 And, once in a while, when I’m about to type words that feel a bit too familiar, I revert to Ctrl + F to tell me exactly how familiar they are.
 Writing IS editing.